Brothels in Paris: Maisons d'abattage

-Nicknamed maisons d'abattage ("slaughterhouses"), these brothels catered to the masses.
+Nicknamed maisons d'abattage, these brothels catered to the masses.
 The clients took numbered tickets and lined up for their turn.
 The prostitutes would service 60 to 100 clients a day.
 The girls were often abused by the clients or by the Brigade de répression du proxénétisme, whose job was to find unlicensed prostitutes and brothels.

 Le Fourcy

 Le Fourcy was the most famous mass brothel of Paris, a so-called Maison d'abattage.
 It was located in the Saint-Paul district in the 4th arrondissement at 10 rue de Fourcy, and was notorious for treating its women very badly.
-In his book Le Petit Simonin, novelist Albert Simonin wrote: "The Fourcy in the district of Saint-Paul, the most famous of the Paris slaughter houses, demanded 5.50 francs per session.
+In his book Le Petit Simonin, novelist Albert Simonin wrote: "The Fourcy in the district of Saint-Paul, the most famous of the Paris maisons d'abattage, demanded 5.50 francs per session.
 "Five francs per lady and room," as if it were a chorus's chorus, who goes to the room?
 "The ten sous (fifty centimes), which were asked for as a supplement to the five francs, is not a tip, but a tariff for the towel attracted so many customers on working days that some ladies who were not too bad, were anything but unemployed and able to cope with seventy sessions."